PTUA logo

 1995150,889

 After remaining steady over the five-year period from 1987 to 1991, traffic levels both on the bridge and in the tunnel increased throughout the 1990s as Sydney swapped a congested bridge for a congested bridge-and-tunnel.
 The final cost of the tunnel was $738 million in 1992 dollars; a high price to pay for just a few years of reduced congestion.
-Traffic levels in the tunnel have now reached 80,000 per day, meaning that its effect has been not to reduce congestion but instead to increase the number of cars crossing the harbour by nearly 30 per cent - despite no similar increase in the size of the central Sydney workforce.
+Traffic levels in the tunnel quickly reached 80,000 per day and persisted at that level, meaning that its effect has been not to reduce congestion but instead to increase the number of cars crossing the harbour by over 30 per cent – despite smaller increases in the size of the central Sydney workforce.

-In the 1950s, American transport planners used to claim that roads respond to traffic, but don't cause it.
+In the 1950s, American transport planners used to claim that roads respond to traffic, but don’t cause it.
 This is nonsense, of course.
-Road engineers used to be the only business people who thought that if they improved their produce, they wouldn't get more customers!
-VicRoads planners are still stuck in the 1950s, denying that road building will produce additional traffic.
+Road engineers used to be the only business people who thought that if they improved their produce, they wouldn’t get more customers!
+Government road planners and many politicians are still stuck in the 1950s, denying that road building will produce additional traffic.

 Gordon Price: I simply ask people: show me the example where this has worked.
 All I want is for a working example of a city that has built its way out of congestion simply by building more roads, and then is that the place you want to be?
 I don't get an answer to A or B.